Synaps3Protocol/protocol-core-v1/README.md

 ## System Overview

-The protocol is composed of three hierarchical layers, each with a clear domain of responsibility, from foundational governance to operational logic and enforcement.:
+The protocol is composed of three hierarchical layers, each with a clear domain of responsibility, from foundational governance to operational logic and enforcement:

 ![image](https://github.com/user-attachments/assets/a1b2ead5-c1ff-48df-b48b-ff5d46762ac1)